Adopt a Dog, Chihuahua Rosie

 Adopt a Dog Chihuahua

-Rosie came into care with a few issues we are working out.
-The first and most obvious was her weight.
-When she arrived, she weighed 7.4 pounds – her ideal weight is likely about four to five.
+Rosie came into care with a few issues we worked through.
+The first was her weight.
+When she arrived, she weighed 7.4 pounds – she is now at her ideal weight is of 4.5 lbs.
 Her nails were overgrown to the point where walking was painful; not moving much likely added to her weight gain.
-She has lost many (update – ALL!) her teeth but one upper canine.
-She does practice coprophagia but will leave when supervised.
-She is fully housetrained and asks to go potty at the door by means of her cute little seal bark.
+She has lost all her teeth but one upper canine.

-Rosie has not been exposed much to people and dog strangers, but does very well with a proper and slow introduction.
-She is currently living with a number of resident dogs, and is regularly introduced to boarding dogs of all sizes, with whom she does fine.
-She LOVES to snuggle and have all the petting you can give!
+For many years, Rosie was house bound, did not have interactions with people, creatures or places other than the house and yard in which she lived.
+Now in her foster home, Rosie is being positively re-introduced to new people and dog strangers.
+She does very well with a proper and slow introduction.
+She is currently living with a number of resident dogs, and is regularly introduced to dogs of all sizes, with whom she does fine.

 Healthy Lifestyle Chihuahua Rehab